 Find answers to our most commonly asked questions below.

-Complete the Invention/Intellectual Property Disclosure Form (Word .DOC) and send it to the Office of Technology Commercialization Business Project Coordinator for processing.
+Complete the Invention/Intellectual Property Disclosure Form (Word .DOC) and send it to the Office of Technology Commercialization Disclosure & Compliance Coordinator for processing.
 Please contact our office at (614) 355-2818 if you need further assistance.

 Intellectual Property (IP) is a term that encompasses all forms of creativity that are protected either under statutes or by common law.
 Included are inventions, discoveries, know-how, processes, unique materials, copyrightable works, and original data.
 IP also includes the physical embodiment of intellectual effort.

 A provisional application for patent is a U.S. national application for patent filed in the USPTO under 35 USC § 111(b); allows filing without a formal patent claim, oath, declaration, or any information disclosure (prior art) statement.

 The Patent Cooperation Treaty is an international treaty that allows an applicant who meets certain requirements to file a single patent application to protect an invention in more than 112 contracting states.

 An invention is a novel and useful idea resulting from study and experiment and may relate to a process, machine, article of manufacture, composition of matter, or any improvement thereof.